The key to philodendron pink princess care is to give it plenty of indirect light to encourage the variegation and to not over water it…

 |Common issues:||Overwatering, mealybugs.|

 One of the most popular rare houseplants in recent years – the philodendron pink princess is known for it’s bright pink variegated splashes.
 It is a cultivar of the popular philodendron erubescens.
+I have a few of these plants, they look amazing.
 It is relatively easy to care for, we run down all you need to know about this beauty…

 A philodendron pink princess will do best in bright indirect sunlight, as it will encourage growth and variegation.
 Do not let the plant get direct sun as it can burn the leaves, especially the variegated parts.